Police: 1 in custody after gun scare at Fashion Institute of Technology in Manhattan

 Students notified officers of a video posted to social media that depicted a fellow student with what appeared to be a gun on campus.

-Despite reports of a possible active shooter, police said there was no active threat, no injuries were reported and a shelter in place was lifted.
+Despite initial reports of a possible active shooter, police said there was no active threat, no injuries were reported and the shelter in place was lifted.

-Authorities later said one person was taken into custody with a pellet gun at a nearby Barnes and Noble in Union Square.
+The suspect was later taken into custody with a pellet gun at a nearby Barnes and Noble in Union Square.

+Excellent Teamwork tonight by @NYPDPSA4, @NYPDSpecialops @NYPDPBMS, @NYPDCT @NYPDDetectives, and all the Tenth Precinct first responders for investigating and apprehending an individual who made threats with this pellet gun. #OneLessGun #NYPDprotecting pic.twitter.com/RMhzJLHA9t— NYPD 10th Precinct (@NYPD10Pct) April 6, 2019

+After the shelter in place was lifted, terrified students were led out by security.

 "This evening, a shelter-in-place alert was directed by the New York City Police Department.
 FIT students notified Public Safety officers of a video posted on social media depicting a fellow student in a stairwell with what appeared to be a gun.
 FIT Public Safety notified the New York City Police Department and the shelter in place alert went Into effect.